dictation-toolbox/dtactions/README.md

 ## Instructions for Developers

+If you are working on dtactions the most convenient setup is an [editable install](https://peps.python.org/pep-0660/).
 Your local git repository can be anywhere convenient.

 Uninstall the packages you wish to develop. i.e pip if you want to work on dtactions:
   `py -m pip uninstall dtactions` and answer yes to all the questions about removing files from your python scripts folder.